 A full-time student must be enrolled for and successfully complete a minimum of 12 credit hours per quarter of attendance.
 A three-quarter time student must be enrolled for and successfully complete a minimum of 9, 10, or 11 credit hours per quarter of attendance.
 A half-time student must be enrolled for and successfully complete a minimum of 6, 7, or 8 credit hours per quarter of attendance.
-The exception to this is that as of July 1, 1992, there are nine additional levels of eligibility below that, to a minimum of 3 credit hours per quarter.
+The exception to this is that as of July 1, 1992, the Minnesota State Grant Program adopted the policy whereby 15 credit hours per quarter constitutes full-time attendance.
+There are nine additional levels of eligibility below that, to a minimum of 3 credit hours per quarter.

-Definition of an Academic Year
+Definition of an Academic Year is a Minimum Of:

-is a Minimum Of: 36 Quarter Credits 30 Weeks
+36 Quarter Credits 30 Weeks